-The students have FOUR additional orientations throughout the year, mandated by the US Department of State.
+In addition to the arrival orientation, students have FOUR more orientations throughout the year, mandated by the US Department of State.
 This gives AFS volunteers the opportunity to ensure that the students are adapting to our culture, developing interpersonal relationship skills with family and friends, maintaining safe habits and succeeding in school.
 The students are REQUIRED to attend these.
 Mark your calendar!
 Please do NOT schedule any travel or family activities on these dates.

 - Post Arrival: October 5 & 6, Camp Magruder (this is an "overnight" at Rockaway Beach, Oregon)